spinnaker/spinnaker.github.io/setup/features/aws-launch-templates/index.md

 </table>

 ## Feature Configuration
-Once launch templates are enabled in clouddriver, a new set of feature support is unlocked.
+Once launch templates are enabled in clouddriver, a new set of features are unlocked.
 Review the table of features below to determine which features you want to enable in the UI.
-After enabling these featuers, users will see them as options when configuring a server group.
+Users will see enabled features as options when configuring a server group.

 <table>
   <thead>
     <tr>